Last verified: 17 days ago

 What the Science Says

 Aminogen is a patented blend of protease enzymes derived from fungal sources, designed to help break down dietary protein in the gut.
-The idea is that better protein digestion leads to improved amino acid absorption, which could theoretically support muscle recovery and overall nutrition.
-Only one clinical trial abstract was available for review, and it examined safety markers like liver, kidney, and cardiovascular parameters over 30 days — not direct muscle or performance outcomes.
+The idea is that better protein digestion leads to improved amino acid absorption, which could support muscle building and recovery.
+Only one clinical study abstract was available in the provided data, and it examined safety markers over 30 days in healthy men — not enough to draw firm conclusions about effectiveness.

 What It Doesn't Do